pikvm/pikvm/docs/faq.md

     As stated above you need to make 2 accounts, 1 for the shell, the other for the PiKVM Web UI.

     ```
-    If you require additional users, you can use the following:
+    If you require additional users for PiKVM UI, you can use the following:
     # rw
     # su -
-    # kvmd-htpasswd set <user> # Sets a new user
+    # kvmd-htpasswd set <user> # Adds a new user
     # kvmd-htpasswd set <user> # Sets the password as long as the user exists
     # kvmd-htpasswd del <user> # Removes/deletes a user